Pawsey-Internships/pawsey-version-control/_episodes/08-collab.md

 Some of the steps here should be revision from previous lessons, so try to do as much as you can without looking at the answers!

-First, you'll need to ssh into <b>Setonix - confirm</b> and change into your scratch directory, as this is where we want to put `planets`.
+First, you'll need to ssh into Setonix and change into your scratch directory, as this is where we want to put `planets`.
+(Instead of `pawsey_username` here you should use the Pawsey training account you were given yesterday).

 ~~~
-$ ssh username@setonix.pawsey.org.au
+$ ssh pawsey_username@setonix.pawsey.org.au
 $ cd $MYSCRATCH
 ~~~
 {: .language-bash}